Image-Plane Geometric Decoding for View-Invariant Indoor Scene Reconstruction: Experiment

 \subsection{Datasets}

-We train and test IPDRecon based on ScanNet-V2 \cite{scannet} datasets.
-Additionally, to demonstrate the generalization performance of IPDRecon, we select 13 scenes from the TUM-RGBD \cite{tum} dataset and 8 scenes from the ICL-NUIM \cite{iclu} dataset for testing.
+We train and test IPDRecon based on ScanNet V2 \citep{scannet} datasets.
+Additionally, to demonstrate the generalization performance of IPDRecon, we select 13 scenes from the TUM-RGBD \citep{tum} dataset and 8 scenes from the ICL-NUIM \citep{iclu} dataset for testing.